 - Deadly acid health problems have happened in pregnant women when this drug was used along with didanosine and other drugs.
 Talk with your doctor.

 - Rarely, a severe and sometimes deadly pancreas problem (pancreatitis) has happened when this drug was used along with didanosine and other drugs.

 - If you are taking didanosine, talk with your doctor.
 This drug must not be taken with didanosine.

 - It is used to treat HIV infection.

-- If your child is taking any of these drugs: Didanosine, hydroxyurea, or zidovudine.
+- If you are taking any of these drugs: Hydroxyurea or zidovudine.